-The 70th Venice Film Festival will be held on the Lido from 28 August to 7 September 2013, directed by Alberto Barbera and organized by the Biennale di Venezia, chaired by Paolo Baratta.
+The 73rd Venice International Film Festival will be held on the Lido from August 31st to September 10th 2016, directed by Alberto Barbera and organized by the Biennale chaired by Paolo Baratta.